Papier-mâché offering shops in Hong Kong: Funerals

-Chinese funerals (mainly Taoist funerals) are the occasions which required paper offerings most.
-Paper horse and paper goat is a must in the funeral ceremony.
-Those offerings are used for liberating souls from purgatory, fulfilling the needs of the souls in the underworld, such as paper currency, clothes, food, houses, and transports.
-Nowadays, products of paper offerings for funerals are nearly life sized, for example, televisions, iPhones, or other electronics.
-This is an innovative mixture of modern and ancient civilization.
-In this case, the target customers are people who conduct the Taoist funerals.
+Chinese funerals (mainly Taoist funerals) are the occasions that require paper offerings most.
+Paper horses and paper goats are a must in the funeral ceremony.
+Those offerings, used for liberating souls from purgatory and fulfilling the needs of the souls in the underworld, consist paper currency, clothes, food, houses and transport methods.
+In the 21st century, products of paper offerings for funerals are nearly life-sized – for example, televisions, iPhones, or other electronics.
+This is an innovative mixture of a modern and ancient civilization.
+In this case, the target customers are people who conduct Taoist funerals.

 Famous papier-mâché shops in Hong Kong

-The papier-mâché offering shops with a long history in Hong Kong are mostly clustered together in Queen's Road West and Queen’s Road Central.
+The papier-mâché offering shops with a long history in Hong Kong are largely located in Queen's Road West and Queen’s Road Central.
 Bo Wah Paper Craft (寶華紮作) and Chau Zi Paper Craft (秋記紮作) are two well-known papier-mâché offering shops because of their long history.